lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

       :align: center
       :width: 800

-Click the Next button below, or the Environments & Resource allocation on the right to proceed to the next page.
-If you want to create a session without any further settings, press the Skip to review button.
-In this case, the settings on the other pages will all use the default values.
+Click the 'Next' button below, or the 'Environments & Resource allocation' menu on the right to proceed to the next page.
+If you want to create a session without any further settings, press the 'Skip to review' button.
+In this case, settings on the other pages will all use the default values.

-For detailed explanations of each item that can be set on the second page, please refer to the following.
+For detailed explanations of each item that can be set on the second page, please refer to the following:

   .. image:: launch_session_2.png
      :align: center

-* Environments: You can choose the base environment for compute sessions such as TensorFlow, PyTorch, C++, etc. When you select TensorFlow, your compute session will automatically include the TensorFlow library.
-If you choose another environment, the corresponding packages will be installed by default.
+* Environments: Users can select the base environment for compute sessions such as TensorFlow, PyTorch, C++, etc. The compute session will automatically included into the base environment library.
+  If users choose another environment, the corresponding packages will be installed by default.
-* Version: Selects the version of the environment.
-For example, you can select different versions, such as 1.15, 2.3, etc., for the TensorFlow environment.
+* Version: Users can specify the version of the environment.
+  There are multiple versions in a single environment.
+For example, TensorFlow has multiple versions such as 1.15, 2.3, etc.,
-* Image Name: You can specify the name of the image to be used for the compute session.
-Depending on your environment settings, this configurations may not be available.
+* Image Name: Users can specify the name of the image to be used for the compute session.
+This configuration may not be available depending on the environment settings.
 * Set Environment Variable: Provides an interface for users to set environment variables in a compute session.
-See the section :ref:`How to add environment variables before session creation<set-environment-variables>` on how to use.
+Refer to the :ref:`How to add environment variables before session creation<set-environment-variables>` section to learn more.
 * Resource Group: Specifies the resource group in which to create a compute session.
 A resource group is a unit that groups host servers that each user can access.
 Usually, servers in a resource group would have the same type of GPU resources.
-Administrators can classify servers by any criteria, group them into one or more resource groups, and configure which resource groups a user can use.
+Administrators can classify servers by any criteria, group them into one or more resource groups, configure which resource groups a user can use.
 Users can launch a compute session only on servers in resource groups allowed by the administrator.
-If you are allowed multiple resource groups, you can select any group you want, but you cannot change it if you have only one.
+If multiple resource groups are allowed, users could select any group they want.
+  However, it cannot be changed when system only allows single-setting.
 * Resource Presets: These templates have pre-defined resource sets, such as CPU, memory, and GPU, to be allocated to a compute session.
 Administrators can define frequently used resource settings in advance.
-By adjusting the numerical input or sliding the slider, you can allocate the desired amount of resources.
+By adjusting the numerical input or sliding the slider, users can allocate the desired amount of resources.

   .. image:: resource_presets.png
      :align: center

-  The meaning of each item is as follows, and you can check it by clicking the Help (?) button as well.
+  The meaning of each item is as follows.
+  Clicking the Help (?) button will also give more information.
   * CPU: The CPU performs basic arithmetic, logic, controlling, and input/output (I/O) operations specified by the instructions.
+In general, more CPUs are beneficial for high-performance computing workloads.
-For high performance computing workloads, many CPUs are helpful, but the program code must be written to use multiple CPUs.
+    But, to reflect the advantage of more CPUs, program code must be written to adapt multiple CPUs.
   * Memory: Computer memory is a temporary storage area.
 It holds the data and instructions that the Central Processing Unit (CPU) needs.
-When using a GPU in a machine learning workload, you must allocate at least twice the memory of the GPU to memory.
-Otherwise, the GPU's idle time will increase, resulting in a performance penalty.
+When using a GPU in a machine learning workload, at least twice the memory of the GPU to memory need to be allocated.
+Otherwise, GPU's idle time will increase, resulting penalty in a performance.
   * Shared Memory: The amount of shared memory in GB to allocate for the compute session.
 Shared memory will use some part of the memory set in RAM.
 Therefore, it cannot be greater than the amount specified in RAM.